All devices

 Syntactic inversion

-The deliberate inversion or rearrangement of expected sentence elements - placing the predicate or object before the subject, or reversing the natural order of a clause - to shift emphasis onto a particular word or phrase.
+Syntactic inversion is the deliberate rearrangement of expected sentence elements, placing the predicate or object before the subject, or reversing the natural order of a clause, to shift emphasis onto a particular word or phrase.
 The technique is sometimes called 'litotes' by analysts, though traditional litotes refers to understatement through negation rather than syntactic reordering; the classical terms 'hyperbaton' and 'anastrophe' more precisely name this inversion-for-emphasis.
 A second principal use of inversion in English verse is rhyme-enabling - positioning a chosen word at the line's end so the rhyme scheme can land on it rather than on whatever the natural word order would have placed there.
 This use is most strongly associated with Romantic-era and earlier poetic traditions, where rhyme was sustained as a structural commitment.
 Modern poets tend to resist inversion for rhyme as a sign that the poet has settled for the rhyme rather than found a stronger one.
 When the technique surfaces in contemporary writing, the archaism is typically deliberate: a marker of formal alignment with the older tradition rather than a constraint of craft.

 the lakes